3 Data Science Tools for Reporting

 3.1.10 Creating Technical Documentation

-For more complex projects, specialized documentation tools may be needed:
+For more complex projects, specialised documentation tools may be needed:

 3.1.10.1 MkDocs: Simple Documentation with Markdown